-The Paralympic MBHP (Mindfulness-Based Health Promotion) protocol was implemented as a structured program constituted by a progressive didactic logic intrinsic to the MBI fundamentals^[27], observing the periodization of the sport on which MBI was designed based on MBHP elements^{[28][29]}, and adapted to the Team's training^[30], and conducted in line with the Road to Tokyo 2020 preparation.
+The Paralympic MBHP (Mindfulness-Based Health Promotion) protocol was implemented as a structured program constituted by a progressive didactic logic intrinsic to the MBI fundamentals[29], observing the periodization of the sport on which MBI was designed based on MBHP elements[27][28], and adapted to the Team's training[30], and conducted in line with the Road to Tokyo 2020 preparation.
 The sessions included core mindfulness practices such as body scan, sitting meditation, mindful breathing, and gentle mindful movements, tailored to participants' physical capacities.
 Maintenance sessions reinforced these practices and encouraged daily informal mindfulness in sport-related contexts.

-The intervention protocol consisted of the following components, aligned with the sport periodization of the Paralympic calendar:
+The intervention protocol was aligned with the sport periodization of the Paralympic calendar and included the following components:

-- One introductory lecture; - Eight one-hour Mindfulness Training (MT) sessions, delivered in two 4-hour intensive cycles (1st Cycle at T0 and 2nd Cycle at T1); - Ten maintenance sessions distributed over 12 months; - Three follow-up assessments: one (T2), six (T3), and twelve months (T4) after baseline; - Supplementary materials (audio guides, WhatsApp support, weekly mindfulness content).
+- One introductory lecture; - A core intervention consisting of eight structured 1-hour sessions, delivered in two 4-hour inperson cycles (i.e., 4 sessions per cycle); - Ten monthly maintenance sessions delivered over a 12-month period; - Supplementary materials, including audio guides, WhatsApp support, and weekly mindfulness content.